NSpectre-Gadget/Module_14_Challenge/README.md

 # Module_14_Challenge

 ## Overview of the Analysis
-###

 ***

 * Explain the purpose of the analysis.
-This is a report to an optimal trading algorithm
-To assess the risk/reward characteristics, we backtested algorithms, or evaluated an algorithms performance by using historical stock data.
+This is a report to an optimal trading algorithm to assess the risk/reward characteristics, we backtested algorithms, or evaluated an algorithms performance by using historical stock data.